Para leer este artículo en español, haga clic aquí.

 Recovery can take a long time.
 The period of non-weightbearing usually lasts for 8-12 weeks.
 Physical therapy can help with motion and improve the function of the foot.

 Calcaneus fractures are significant injuries.
-Pain, stiffness, and swelling may last for months or indefinitely depending on the severity.
+Pain, stiffness, and swelling may last for months or indefinitely depending on the severity of the damage to the bone and cartilage.
 Most people are able to return to work and recreational activity once their recovery is complete.

 Risks and Complications

 Healing of the surgical incision can be a problem after surgical treatment of heel bone fractures.
-These usually resolve with local wound care, however, deep infections can occur and may need more surgical treatment.
-Other complications can include permanent stiffness of the subtalar joint after a calcaneus fracture, limiting side-to-side motion of the foot.
+These usually resolve with local wound care.
+However, deep infections can occur and may need more surgical treatment.
+Other complications can include permanent stiffness of the subtalar joint after a calcaneus fracture, which limits side-to-side motion of the foot.
 Fractures that involve the subtalar joint can develop arthritis over time.
-Painful arthritis is treated with injections, bracing and sometimes a surgery to fuse the subtalar joint.
+Painful arthritis is treated with injections, bracing, and sometimes a surgery to fuse the subtalar joint.

 Calcaneus fractures may cause heel widening, making it difficult to fit into a shoe.
-This may be able to be treated surgically.
+This can be treated surgically.

-Additionally, the tendons that pass along the outer border of the calcaneus can become damaged or irritated.
+Additionally, the tendons that pass along the outside of the heel bone can become damaged or irritated as a result of the injury.
 This can be treated with bracing or surgery.

 When can I return to exercise and activity?